-Here is who we are as a team: He tells his friends that I’ll be joining the trip, but spending most of it alone to write.
+Here is who we are as a team: he tells his friends I’ll be joining the trip, but spending most of it alone to write.
 He credits me proudly and consistently for all my emotional labor.

 He advocates for me, at my request, and doesn’t expect to be deified for this.
 He doesn’t speak for me when I haven’t asked him to, and he asks interrogators to give me space.